jgontrum/PCFG-EM/README.md

 **--v=**

 Specify the verbose level for detailed information about the program.
-See [Verbose Levels] for more details.
+See [Verbose levels](#verbose-levels) for more details.

 ### Verbose Levels
 To learn more about the inner processes of this program, you can activate the verbose mode.
 To do so, choose the option *--v=* followed by an integer between 1 and 10 while 1 output only a few messages and 10 makes the program print all of them.